bmtwl/SoftDataDiode/README.md

 This will be highly specific to your Operating System.

 There is an example of a systemd service definition for the multireceiver in the hardening folder in this repo.
 You should adapt it to your needs, especially the read-write paths and resource limits section. e.g. the example file has cpu usage capped at 5%, which is in the sustainable limits of most VPS services, but which may not be enough for full production.

+In general, having a separation of duties by creating service accounts without interactive login rights for each service is recommended.
+Locking these accounts down to the smallest set of network/filesystem/etc privileges possible is also recommended.

 ## Security Considerations